Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - At the top of the blade choose *New data store* and choose **Azure Data Lake Store** from the list
   - You will be presented a draft
   - At the setting *dataLakeStoreUri* copy the *ADL URI* value saved during the creation of the Azure Data Lake Store.
   - At the top of the page, click **Authorize** and when complete you can remove the properties marked as [Optional].
 These will be *accountName*, *resourceGroupName*, and *subscriptionId*.
+  -  what about ? "servicePrincipalId": "<Specify the service principal id>", "servicePrincipalKey": "<Specify the Service principal key>", "tenant": "microsoft.onmicrosoft.com",
   - At the top of the blade, click *Deploy*

-  Azure Data Lake Analytics Compute Service
+  Azure Data Lake Analytics Linked Service Compute Service

   - Navigate back to the resource group blade and select the ***healthcareadf*** data factory.
   - Under *Actions* select *Author and deploy*
-  - At the top of the blade choose *...
+  - At the top of the blade instead of *New data store* choose *...
 More* and choose **New compute** and then *Azure Data Lake Analytics* from the list
   - At the setting *accountName* enter the Azure Data Lake Analytics resource name you provided earlier.
   - You will be presented a draft
   - At the top of the page, click **Authorize** and when complete you can remove the properties marked as [Optional].
-These will be *resourceGroupName*, and *subscriptionId*.
+These will be *resourceGroupName*, and *subscriptionId*.  what about ? *"sessionId"*
   - At the top of the blade, click *Deploy*

 ### Azure Data Factory Datasets